OneMotoring

 Motorcycles or scooters registered under the Vintage (Normal) Vehicle Scheme have a restricted lifespan until 30 June 2028.
 After this date, they can no longer be used on Singapore roads.

-Usage restrictions and day licences for vintage vehicles
+Usage restrictions for vintage vehicles

 Vintage (Normal) Vehicle Scheme